Local Employment Services - Network - Obair

 - Registration is voluntary but a pro-active approach would be adopted in reaching out to those most in need of help in getting back to the world of work.

-The Gateway team will assist all job seekers with resources and information on:
+The LES team will assist all job seekers with resources and information on: